 • Increased Risk of Suicidality: Autistic burnout can increase the risk of suicidal thoughts and behaviors, particularly if left unaddressed and unsupported.
 The combination of chronic stress, emotional pain, and a lack of understanding from others can create a sense of hopelessness.

-Recognizing the mental health impacts of autistic burnout is crucial for providing the necessary support and understanding.
+Recognizing the mental health issues and impacts of autistic burnout is crucial for providing the necessary support and understanding.
 By acknowledging these challenges, we can work towards creating a more inclusive and accepting society that values and supports autistic individuals.

 Strategies for Preventing and Managing Autistic Burnout